tanhakabir/SwiftAudioPlayer/README.md

 skipBackwards()
 ```

+#### Important

 The engine can handle audio manipulations like speed, pitch, effects, etc. To do this, nodes for effects must be finalized before initialize is called.
 Look at [audio manipulation documentation](#realtime-audio-manipulation) for more information.

 ### Lockscreen Media Player

 Update and set what displays on the lockscreen's media player when the player is active.
-(TODO: Add screenshot)

 `skipForwardSeconds` and `skipBackwardSeconds` for the intervals to skip forward and back with.